DrJAX: Scalable and Differentiable MapReduce Primitives in JAX: Discussion

-Despite the repeated references to FL, \FAX and \FAD can be used for more general parallel and distributed ML, in or outside of the data center.
-Just as \FAD aids FL algorithm development, we believe it can aid in distributed algorithm development writ large.
-For example, it can be used to differentiate through any algorithm involving communication between server and clients.
-This opens the door to things like self-tuning distributed algorithms, distributed learning across modular components, and model architectures whose forward passes involve explicit communication across locations.
+\paragraph{Self-tuning algorithms.} Another potential use case for MapReduce AD is creating self-tuning algorithms, which use AD to optimize algorithmic hyperparameters (e.g.~\emph{hypergradient descent}).
+By using MapReduce AD, we can automatically adjust hyperparameters that govern underlying optimization algorithms, but also adjust the MapReduce operations themselves.
+For example, \citet{rush2023federated} show that the weights governing a weighted mean-based reduction can be learned in tandem with performing federated learning.
+Similarly, \citet{wang2023fedhyper} derive formulas for hypergradient descent on federated learning algorithms, but this process can be slow, error-prone, and algorithm-specific.
+By contrast, \citet{rush2023federated} use an AD system (that inspired MapReduce AD, as we discuss in \cref{sec:impl})) to do the same, without needing to derive algorithm-specific rules.
+More generally, MapReduce AD opens the door to a wide variety of self-tuning distributed and parallel algorithms.

-\paragraph{Conclusion.} By pairing \FAD with an easy-to-use front-end via JAX, performant federated building block implementations, and useful sharding information, we hope to accelerate research on distributed and parallel ML.
-Future work includes (1) generalizations of \FAD to non-linear communication primitives, (2) extensions of \FAX to more general data placements, including hierarchical data placements, and (3) mature \FAX interpreters for specific production systems.
+\paragraph{Conclusion.} By pairing differentiable MapReduce primitives with an easy-to-use front-end via JAX, performant building block implementations, and useful sharding information, we hope to accelerate research on distributed and parallel ML.
+Future work includes (1) generalizations of \FAX to non-linear reductions, (2) extensions of \FAX to more general types of data, including hierarchically partitioned data, and (3) mature \FAX interpreters for specific production systems.